Relationships That Shape You

 Closeness.
 Conflict.
 Compatibility.
 Support.
 Friction.

-Relationships also shape the structure of a life.
+Your relationships also shape the structure of your life.
 Over time, they influence:

 • who shares responsibility with you